 On the last day, you’ll either be transported back to the airport or you can join our extension trip tour of the best sites across India!

-After your Challenge you can join our optional extension trip and spend a week on the most spectacular tour of India.
+After your volunteer program you can join our optional extension trip for $950 and spend a week on the most spectacular tour of India!
 You'll begin by heading to Amristar where you'll visit the Golden Temple and watch the famous lowering of the flags ceremony at the Wagah Border.
 Next up is Agra where you'll spend time exploring the Red Fort, local markets and the one and only Taj Mahal!
 Your final destination will be Delhi where you'll visit the Old and New cities and have plenty of time to do you own exploring before catching your flight home.

 This is a challenging yet life changing experience, that I will never forget.
-I am so proud of everything we achieved, the was a trip with real purpose and I hope to participate in something like this again in the future!.Kelsey Noble - Southern Cross University student
+I am so proud of everything we achieved, the was a trip with real purpose and I hope to participate in something like this again in the future!Kelsey Noble - Southern Cross University

 Going on this Challenge was a once in a lifetime experience!
 I loved meeting the children and helping them perfect their English skills and opening their minds to new things.
-It was a beautiful and challenging experience, would recommend!Sherry Wessels - University of Queensland student
+It was a beautiful and challenging experience, would recommend!Shernya Wessels - University of Queensland

 *Note: if you have other dates in mind or would like to travel as an individual, email us at [email protected] and we’ll be more than happy to help!

 In India, we are working towards the United Nations Global Goals for Sustainable Development (SDGs).
-By increasing access to quality education in marginalised communities and completing essential renovation work on this Challenge, you will help us make progress towards achieving a number of these goals including:
+By increasing access to quality education in marginalised communities and completing essential renovation work, your international volunteering program will help us make progress towards achieving a number of these goals including: